The Engineering Conundrum

 “What is wrong with today’s engineers?”
 This statement can be heard throughout the utility and business sectors daily.
 The common sentiment is that the recent incoming engineers don’t seem up-to-par with the engineers from previous generations.
-Complaints range from a lack of knowledge, an inability to handle projects, and attitude issues.
+Complaints range from a lack of knowledge to an inability to handle projects and attitude issues.

 Have engineering schools forgotten how to train engineers?
 Have generational attitudes changed so much that engineers no longer want to think or work?
 The answer to both of those questions is likely “No.” Our engineering institutions may have implemented new technologies in teaching, but little has likely changed in their methods or expectations for engineers.
 Similarly, students may have changed slightly over the generations, but it still takes hard work and creative thinking for students to make it through an engineering curriculum.